ipcjk/mlxsh/README.md

 ## modi

-Brocadecli can takes a list of full parameters on the command line or can read configuration parameters from a yaml-style configuration file.
+Brocadecli can take a list of full parameters on the command line or can read configuration parameters from a yaml-style configuration file.

 ### cli mode